 The most valid contacts you can get are those you meet in person!
 Meet your future customers at trade fairs or events and get their emails addresses.

 Social networks and email marketing are not enemies!
 Add buttons and links on your social pages and encourage your fans to receive your emails.
 If you wish to know more about managing your social media properly for more results, feel free to check out this digital strategist and contact her for further guidance and expertise.

 Use your emails to bring more subscribers onboard.
 Include the link “Sign up for our newsletter” in your email signature.

 Professional networks like LinkedIn are a great way to develop your B2B email contact list.
 Export your contacts and offer your services.

 9. Don’t buy online email databases

 Remember our first tip?
 Never buy online email databases because they are not opt-ins.
-These contacts don’t know you and they didn’t give you the permission to send emails.
-Most often, marketers fall for their attractive price but that’s the risky part, as when it’s cheap, it’s often a low quality email list.
+These contacts don’t know you and they didn’t give you permission to send emails.
+Most often, marketers fall for their attractive price but that’s the risky part – when it’s cheap, it’s often a low quality email list.